Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Acknowledgements

 \section{Acknowledgements}

 This publication is part of the project ``Multi-fidelity Probabilistic Design Framework for Complex Marine Structures'' (project TWM.BL.019.007) of the research programme ``Topsector Water \& Maritime: the Blue route'' which is (partly) financed by the Dutch Research Council (NWO).
-The authors thank the \href{https://crships.org/}{Cooperative Research Ships (CRS)} for permitting us to use the \texttt{PySeaWave} package, the SEACAL and PRETTI\_R programs, and the experimental data in case 3 and 4.
-The authors also thank Cees de Valk of KNMI for suggesting copula modelling as a way to reduce bias in sampling methods.
+We thank the \href{https://crships.org/}{Cooperative Research Ships (CRS)} for permitting us to use the \texttt{PySeaWave} package, the \texttt{SEACAL} and \texttt{PRETTI\_R} programs, and the experimental data of cases 3 and 4.
+We also thank Cees de Valk of KNMI for suggesting copula modelling as a way to reduce bias in sampling methods.
+Finally, we thank the anonymous Ocean Engineering reviewers as well as Tormod Landet and Guillaume de Hauteclocque of the CRS SPEC working group for their useful comments on the first version of this paper.